AEjonanonymous/Cook-Levin-Lean/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under CC BY 4.0.
+Source - see the LICENSE file for details.